Hoyasumii/avengers-endgame/README.md

 THANOS (2014): They'll never know it.
 Because you won't be alive to tell them.

 [The fighting starts, and Thor and Tony go straight at Thanos (2014).
-Meanwhile, Hulk is under all of the mess tryin
+Meanwhile, Hulk is under all of the mess trying